Vacation rentals in Belize

-When is the best time to stay in a vacation rental in Belize?
+The best time to stay in a vacation rental in Belize

 Late winter to early spring is high season in Belize, when the weather is warm and sunny, but not humid or scorching.
 Expect lots of other visitors to frequent the most popular sites during this time too.
 May and November can be hot and humid, and the summer and fall experience heavy rainfall and possible hurricanes.
 The country celebrates its independence from the United Kingdom on September 21, preceded by two weeks of festivities including parades, street parties, and live music.